Grow Carrots in a Grow Bag

 on Planting Day

 - Carrot seeds: We recommend a compact Nantes-type.
+To avoid thinning, look for pelletized seed.

 - Grow Bag: The Gardener's Best Potato Grow Bag makes a good fit for a crop of carrots.